Irish Banger Skillet (Sausage, Cabbage and Potatoes)

 - Heat olive oil in a large skillet and add the Irish sausages.

-- Add more olive oil and layer in half of the sliced potatoes, onions and cabbage then layer with the other half of the vegetables.
+3. Add more olive oil and layer in half of the cabbage, sliced potatoes, and onions, then layer with the other half of the vegetables.
+Toss in the carrots and thyme, season with salt and pepper and add ¾ cup of the stock or broth.

-- Transfer the bangers and any juices back to the skillet, cover and simmer for 10 more minutes until the Irish sausages are cooked through.
+6. Cover tightly with the lid and simmer for 10 more minutes until the Irish sausages are cooked through; stir occasionally.

-- Remove the sausages from the pan and cut crosswise into large chunks.
+7. Remove the sausages from the pan and cut crosswise into large chunks.
 Return the sausages to the skillet and serve.

-For this recipe a 10″ skillet is about right, but if you’re doubling it, use a pan that’s at least 12″ wide and with 3″ sides.
+- Use a large, heavy, wide skillet with 2-3″ high sides and a tight-fitting lid.
+For this recipe, a 10″ skillet is about right, but if you’re doubling it, use a pan that’s at least 12″ wide and with 3″ sides.
+You don’t have to use a nonstick pan for this recipe, although you can.

 - Instead of green cabbage, try Napa cabbage, curly kale, shaved brussels sprouts or chopped escarole lettuce.

-- Add frozen peas just before serving.
+- Add frozen peas for a pop of color just before serving.

 - Guinness or other stout beer